kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 Skipping the preStop hooks when the gracePeriod is 0, as mentioned in the previous alternative, is what is currently done.

-This alternative is also weird in the following way: a bad neighbor non-sidecar neighbor can make sidecars never execute.
-The goal of using sidecar containers to have some time to do after other containers are killed is not achieved, in the end.
+This alternative is also weird in the following way: a non-sidecar container can make sidecars never execute.
+The goal of using sidecar containers to have some time to execute after other containers are killed is not achieved, in the end.

 ##### Alternative 4: Allow any step to consume all and use 6s as minimum `GraceTime`